Internet Poker: The Story of a multi-billion dollar Industry

-Internet gambling dates back to the mid 1990's when the first form of online gambling came from the internet sportsbooks and casinos.
-It wasn't until 1998 that the first internet poker site came online which was Planet Poker.
+Internet gambling dates back to the mid 1990′s when the first form of online gambling came from the internet sports books and casinos.
+It wasn’t until 1998 that the first internet poker site came online which was the historic Planet Poker.

 Planet Poker wasn’t the only internet poker site for long as it was quickly joined by others during 1999 such as the original poker.com (which was called PokerClub at the time) and a more recognizable name in Paradise Poker.

-So Paradise Poker was now a dominating force in the internet poker industry and it enjoyed the biggest share of the online poker player base.
+So Paradise Poker was now a dominating force in the internet poker industry and it enjoyed the biggest share of the online poker player base, most early internet poker players had an account at Paradise and will have many stories of playing at the Paradise Poker tables.

 It was around this time that others started to sniff out the internet poker industry which was fast becoming a cash cow for online operators.
 During the period between 1999 and 2001 more and more operators launched internet poker rooms with True Poker, Ultimate Bet, Americas Cardroom, Party Poker, Poker Room, Pokerstars all appearing during this period.